-Major Benefit Programs Available to Immigrants in California | August 2022| PAGE 5 of 7
+Major Benefit Programs Available to Immigrants in California | March 2023| PAGE 5 of 7

-Program "QUALIFIED" IMMIGRANTS 1 WHO ENTERED THE U.S. BEFORE AUG.
-22, 1996 "Qualified" Immigrants Who Entered the U.S. On or After Aug.
+Program "QUALIFIED" IMMIGRANTS 1 Who Entered the U.S. before Aug.
+22, 1996 "QUALIFIED" IMMIGRANTS WHO ENTERED THE U.S. ON OR AFTER AUG.
 22, 1996 "Not Qualified" Immigrants 2 Full-Scope Medi-Cal (Nonpregnant adults, 26-49 years old) For low-income residents.
 Eligible Eligible Eligible only if: Permanently residing in the U.S. under color of law (PRUCOL), or Victim of trafficking, applicant for U visa or U visa holder,6 or Certain Ukrainian parolees,1 or American Indian born in Canada or other Native American tribal member born outside U.S., or Lawfully residing children or pregnant people.
 Were receiving services as a youth under 26 during public health emergency Full-Scope Medi-Cal (Children and youth under age 26, and adults 50 or older) Eligible Eligible Eligible Emergency Medi-Cal Includes labor/delivery.
 Eligible Eligible Eligible Medi-Cal Prenatal and 12 months of Post-Partum Care Eligible Eligible Eligible Access for Infants and Mothers (AIM) / Medi-Cal Access Program (MCAP) Eligible Eligible Eligible Child Health and Disability Prevention Program (CHDP) and the CHDP "Gateway" Eligible Eligible Eligible California Children's Services (CCS) Eligible Eligible Eligible Breast and Cervical Cancer Programs For individuals with breast or cervical cancer.
 Eligible for full-scope Medi-Cal services.
 Eligible for full-scope Medi-Cal services.
 Eligible for cancer treatment.
-(Victims of trafficking, applicants for U visa, and U visa-holders, certain Ukrainian parolees, persons under 26 or 50 and older can get full-scope Medi-Cal.)
+(Victims of trafficking, applicants for U visa, and U visa-holders, certain Ukrainian parolees, 1 persons under 26 or 50 and older can get full-scope Medi-Cal.)

-Major Benefit Programs Available to Immigrants in California | August 2022 | PAGE 6 of 7
+Major Benefit Programs Available to Immigrants in California | March 2023| PAGE 6 of 7

-Program "QUALIFIED" IMMIGRANTS 1 WHO ENTERED THE U.S. BEFORE AUG.
-22, 1996 "Qualified" Immigrants Who Entered the U.S. ON OR AFTER Aug.
+Program "QUALIFIED" IMMIGRANTS 1 Who Entered the U.S. before Aug.
+22, 1996 "QUALIFIED" IMMIGRANTS WHO ENTERED THE U.S. ON OR AFTER AUG.
 22, 1996 "Not Qualified" Immigrants 2 Prostate Cancer Treatment Program (IMPACT) Eligible for full-scope Medi-Cal services.
 Eligible for full-scope Medi-Cal services.
-Eligible for cancer treatment for up to 12 months (Victims of trafficking, applicants for U visa, and U visa holders, certain Ukrainian parolees, persons under 26 or 50 and older can get full-scope Medi-Cal.)
-Medi-Cal Long-Term Care Eligible Eligible Eligible Court order prevents state from denying long-term care services based on immigration status.
+Eligible for cancer treatment for up to 12 months (Victims of trafficking, applicants for U visa, and U visa holders, certain Ukrainian parolees, 1 persons under 26 or 50 and older can get full-scope Medi-Cal.)
+Medi-Cal Long-Term Care Eligible Eligible Eligible Court order prevents state from denying long- term care services based on immigration status.
 In-Home Supportive Services (IHSS) Eligible Eligible Eligible if: Permanently residing in the U.S. under color of law (PRUCOL), or Victim of trafficking or applicant for U visa,6 or Certain Ukrainian parolees, 1 or Children and youth under 26 years old, or Adults 50 years or older, or Were receiving Medi-Cal as a youth under 26 during public health emergency.
 Medicare ("Premium Free") Eligibility is based on work history.
 Part A (hospitalization) is premium-free; Part B (outpatient) can be purchased.
-Eligible Eligible Eligible only if: • Lawfully present.
+Eligible Eligible Eligible only if:Lawfully present.
 Premium "Buy-In" Medicare 10 Eligible only if: Lawful permanent resident who has resided continuously in the U.S. for at least 5 years.
 Eligible only if: Lawful permanent resident who has resided continuously in the U.S. for at least 5 years.
-Eligible only if: Lawful permanent resident who has resided continuously in the U.S. for at least 5 years.
-County Medical Services 11 Eligible Eligible Varies by county General Assistance Eligible§ Eligible Varies by county
+Not eligible County Medical Services 11 Eligible Eligible Varies by county General Assistance Eligible§ Eligible Varies by county